COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Related Work

-\paragraph{Compositional Generalization in Language} Several datasets and benchmarks have enabled targeted focus on compositionality and generalization in deep learning architectures for natural language processing (NLP).
-The SCAN dataset \citep{SCAN_lake_baroni} is most akin to our work, but in the language domain.
-It consists of commands mapped to action sequences.
+\paragraph{Compositional Generalization in Language} Several datasets and benchmarks have enabled targeted focus on systematic and compositional generalization in deep learning architectures for natural language processing.
+The SCAN dataset \citep{SCAN_lake_baroni} is most akin to our work -- it consists of commands mapped to action sequences.
 Models must compose commands, both within and outside the training distribution, to execute them correctly.
-Our dataset is similar to SCAN in that it contains various experiment settings in which the difference between training and testing distribution varies (across primitives, combinations, or sequence length).
-Several works have shown that models can achieve good performance on SCAN with specific architectures, representation methods, or data augmentation techniques \cite{SCAN_CNN, SCAN_augmentation, SCAN_embedding_augmentation, loula2018rearranging}, but there is still no consensus on the best architecture for compositional tasks.
-Analogous to SCAN, COGS \citep{kim2020cogs} is a dataset that combines compositionality and generalization.
-It focuses on the compositionality of language and tests models on novel combinations of syntactic structures or familiar words.
-In contrast, our dataset recombines transformations.
-Similarly, the CFQ dataset \citep{keysers2019measuring} builds a dataset that aims to maximize compound divergence while minimizing atomic divergence between train and test sets, which they argue is an optimal setting to study compositionality.
+Our dataset is similar to SCAN in that it contains various experimental settings in which the difference between training and testing distribution varies (across primitives, combinations, or sequence length).
+Several works have shown that models can achieve good performance on SCAN with specific architectures, representation methods, or data augmentation techniques \cite{SCAN_CNN, SCAN_augmentation, SCAN_embedding_augmentation, loula2018rearranging, csordas2021devil}, as well as different training strategies such as meta-learning \cite{lake_baroni_2023}, but there is still no consensus on the best architecture for compositional tasks.
+Analogous to Scan, COGS \cite{kim2020cogs} or PCFG \cite{hupkes2020compositionality} also leverage a modular language to construct compositional tasks.
+In a similar but more formal spirit, the CFQ dataset \citep{keysers2019measuring} is designed to maximize compound divergence while minimizing atomic divergence between train and test sets, which the authors argue is an optimal setting to study compositional generalization.
 Our approach follows this logic, as primitive elements are shared, but their combinations differ between training and test time.
-Other datasets reproduce these logics in similar 1D settings, such as SQL \cite{finegan2018improvingSQL} or mathematical reasoning \cite{saxton2019analysing}.
+Other datasets reproduce this logic in other sequential modalities, such as within the SQL language \cite{finegan2018improvingSQL} or mathematical reasoning \cite{saxton2019analysing}.